dev-night/dev-night.github.io/public/index.md

 - Hashtag: [#devnight](https://twitter.com/search?q=%23devnight&src=hash)
 - Telegram: [/dev/night](https://telegram.me/joinchat/ACVCYwgGxmvZqGl4bCNsDg)

-This talk will be in German.

-What's serverless?
-Apart from being just another buzzword?
-Stefan will take us on a journey into the serverless world.
-He'll focus on serverless services provided by AWS and give a brief overview of the services involved like Lambda, API Gateway, DynamoDB, S3 and Cognito.
-Also we'll look at the "serverless framework" (serverless.com) which is a CLI tool to manage serverless services; and last but not least: how does all that influence the overall architecture.

-This time we'll also switch up catering so you can enjoy eating pizza. ;)
+This time Hannes will take us on a deep dive into Kubernetes.
+He will answer the question what exactly is Kubenetes and what do you use it for?
+Also we'll have a look at the main concepts behind Kubernetes and how it fits into the DevOps world.
+Finally we'll look at how you can make a project "Kubernetes-ready".

 [**We will also livestream the event!**](https://stream.dev-night.io)